edavidj/HazardParking/README.md

 # HazardParking
 Create an interactive heatmap of parking tickets in a region.
+Project designed for the final project in McMaster CS second year course 2XB3 Cs Practice & Exp:Theory To Practice.
+Currently only covers the region of Washington DC, as that's all our dataset had data on; as per project guidelines we were restricted in data sources.
+That said we have no plans to expand that scope.

 ## Set-up working environment
 #### Using *Intellij IDEA*